keremkargin0/keremkargin0/README.md

 <h1 align="center"> Hi there!
 I'm Kerem Kargın 👋🤓 </h1>

 <p align="left"> I'm currently working as a Visualization Engineer.
 I graduated from Balıkesir University, Department of Industrial Engineering :student:.
-I'm passionate about areas of Machine Learning, Data Visualization, Computer Vision and Deep Learning :man_technologist:.
+I'm passionate about areas of Machine Learning, Data Visualization, Computer Vision, Natural Language Processing and Deep Learning :man_technologist:.
 I focus on finding the best solution in every subject I dealt with.
 I strive to develop the business with creative and optimum solutions and to sustain this development.
 </p>

 <p align="left"> You can reach me via <a href = "mailto: keremkargin@outlook.com">keremkargin@outlook.com </a></p>